 For assessment of credit risks of financial institutes and sovereign countries, the Bank uses credit ratings published by International financial rating agencies: FITCH, S&P and Moody's.
-Out of which the most conservative assessment is chosen for further analysis.
-Credit Ratings are used to calculate risk-weighted assets for capital adequacy purposes and to form provisions in accordance with IFRS9 standards too.
+Out of which the most conservative and lattest assessment is chosen for further analysis.
+International credit Ratings are used to calculate risk-weighted assets for capital adequacy purposes and to form provisions for treasury operations and securities in accordance with IFRS9 standards too.
 Credit ratings of Georgian agency "Creditinfo Georgia" are also used to analyze retail loans.

-ESG

-Strategy and Goals
+ESG Strategy and Goals